 A drug that is generally safe when taken alone may not be safe or may not be as safe when taken together with other drugs.
 We expect AstraZeneca to conduct a small clinical trial of TC-1734 (AZD3480) administered together with multiple commonly prescribed treatments for schizophrenia in healthy volunteers to evaluate the interaction of the drugs and the combined effects on metabolism and safety.
-If the interaction of TC-1734 (AZD3480) and any or all of the commonly prescribed treatments for schizophrenia adversely affects the metabolism of TC-1734 (AZD3480) such that TC-1734 (AZD3480) and any of those treatments are determined to be unsafe together, it could limit the commercial potential of TC-1734 (AZD3480) as a treatment for cognitive deficits in schizophrenia, which would limit the overall commercial potential of TC-1734 (AZD3480).
+If the interaction of TC-1734 (AZD3480) and any or all of the commonly prescribed treatments for schizophrenia adversely affects the metabolism of TC-1734 (AZD3480) such that TC-1734 (AZD3480) and any of those treatments are determined to be unsafe together, it could limit the commercial potential of TC-1734 (AZD3480) as a treatment for cognitive deficits in schizophrenia.
+Moreover, AstraZeneca could decide not to advance TC-1734 (AZD3480) as a treatment for cognitive deficits in schizophrenia, which would limit the overall commercial potential of TC-1734 (AZD3480).
 Furthermore, if the interaction of TC-1734 (AZD3480) with any of these commonly prescribed treatments adversely affects the metabolism of TC-1734 (AZD3480), AstraZeneca could decide not to conduct any Phase II clinical trials of TC-1734 (AZD3480) and terminate its agreement with us.
 If AstraZeneca terminates our agreement, it would delay our development of TC-1734 (AZD3480).